 Commonly understood as a “lien claim,” the remedy works a lot differently in both concept and practice.

-In the past, since this blog focuses on mechanics lien and bond claim remedies on all types of construction projects, we’ve touched on this here at the Construction Finance Journal.
+In the past, since this blog focuses on mechanics lien and bond claim remedies on all types of construction projects, we’ve touched on this here at the Construction Payment Blog.
 See, for example, these illustrative posts:

 Stay tuned over the next few weeks as we explore state and county construction projects from every angle, and educate you on the bond claim remedies available to construction participants.
 We’ll discuss how to use these bond claim rights effectively, the traps for the inexperienced, and the legal nuances that may leave us scratching our head.